Oneirocom/Magick/apps/docs/docs/nodes/io/Spell.md

 # Spell

-The Spell component allows you to nested spells into other spells.
+The Spell component allows you to nest spells into other spells.